Tencent/PhoenixGo/README.md

 ### On macOS

-**Note: Tensorflow stop providing GPU support on macOS since 1.2.0, so you are only able to run on CPU in macOS.**
+**Note: Tensorflow stop providing GPU support on macOS since 1.2.0, so you are only able to run on CPU.**

 #### Requirements & Building